 - Azure Blob: all persistent files are stored on Azure Blob storage

-In Kubernetes deployments, only AWS S3 or Azure Blog storage can (and must) be used.
+In Kubernetes deployments, only AWS S3, Azure Blog, FTP, or NFS storage can (and must) be used.

 Note: this feature is available with the Enterprise Edition license only.